CMSCompOps/OpsSpace/docs/toolbox.rst

   At the moment, we just have some basic tools that are used by the setup script and WorkflowWebTools.
-  Edit ``OpsSpace/docs/toolbox.rst`` to add your module to this page!.
+  Edit ``OpsSpace/docs/toolbox.rst`` to add your module to this page!

 Simple File Manipulation
 ------------------------